 A volunteer support team from the Women's Committee of 100 assists the Board with the details involved in the annual induction ceremony.
 Nominations for this honor are accepted from the public.
 Those nominated must have been deceased for a minimum of two years.
 The Board makes the selection of not more than three inductees each year.

-Through the generosity of former President Thomas E. Corts, President Andrew Westmoreland, and others of Samford University, the Alabama Men's Hall of Fame is permanently housed in the Harwell Goodwin Davis Library on campus.
+Through the generosity of former presidents Thomas E. Corts and Andrew Westmoreland, current President Beck A. Taylor, and others of Samford University, the Alabama Men's Hall of Fame is permanently housed in the Harwell Goodwin Davis Library on campus.
 The offices of the Hall are located at Samford as well.